skalenetwork/skale-consensus/docs/exit.md

 Once the exit procedure is initiated, the following steps are performed by skaled

+* CREATE_EXIT_THREAD - create a separate detached SkaledExitThread.
+All further steps are performed from this thread
 * STOP_ACCEPTING_JSON_RPC - stop accepting JSON-RPC requests except for the status calls.
-* CREATE_EXIT_THREAD - create a separate detached SkaledExitThread to initiate the following steps
 * CALL_CONSENSUS_EXIT - call exitGracefully() on consensus.
 * The consensus will first try it exit gracefully on return of ConsensusExtFace::createBlock() , and then after  timeout will do the hard exit.